cloudmesh-project/sp17-i524/README.rst

    - `Windows Instructions <https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-windows>`_
    - `Mac Instructions <https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/#platform-mac>`_

+   We will be referring to your GitHub username as ``YOUR_GITHUB_USERNAME`` in the rest of this document.

 1. You will be assigned a **homework id** (or HID in the rest of this document).
 2. You will be assigned a **project id** (or PID in the rest of this document).
 3. Fork this repository by clicking the "Fork" button on the top right of this page.